omp217/EV-Charging-Station-Usage-of-California-City/README.md

 waiting_time_regression.ipynb - Contains all the different types of regression for prediction of waiting time.

 waiting_time_neural_network.ipynb - Contains neural network model on waiting time.

+Fee_Prediction.ipynb - Contains all the different types of regression for prediction of fee.